amobbs/plog/README.md

     Note, this uses an older MongoDB PHP Extension, running this locally will take some configuration.

-    Windows: Go to {link to it here...} and install theg .dll file (the version that matches your PHP version, rename it to php_mongo.dll and add the extension in php.ini)
+    Windows: Go to {link to it here...} and install the .dll file (the version that matches your PHP version, rename it to php_mongo.dll and add the extension in php.ini)
              Create the folder C:\data\db\dump
              Copy the backed up database files and put them into the dump folder (instructions of how to get a backup: https://4mation.atlassian.net/wiki/display/CLIEN/Preslog)
              Navigate to the dump folder in bash and type the following: